 The use of the CAP may help us to:

-- support the carer in preventing a placement change
+- support the carer in preventing a change of care arrangement

-- help the carer and child to have a successful placement
+- help the carer and child to have a successful care arrangement

 - organise information to inform an assessment when a harm report has been recorded.

 The Collaborative Assessment and Planning Tool provides a range of strengths-based questions.

 Related forms, templates and resourcesBack to top